cneyens/raem/README.md

 <!-- badges: end -->

-`raem` is an R package for modeling steady-state single-layer groundwater flow using analytic elements.
+`raem` is an R package for modeling steady-state single-layer groundwater flow under the Dupuit-Forchheimer assumption using analytic elements.

 ## Installation